 When making traditional fudge, you follow the rules of candy-making stages with precise temperatures to ensure perfect fudge.
 This isn't the case when you're using shortcut fudge recipes, such as this 3-ingredient vodka fudge.
 Instead, too soft fudge that won't fully set tends to be caused by too little chocolate.
 Fudge that is too hard or crumbly tends to be caused by too much chocolate.

-I find that for this particular boozy fudge recipe, the ration of 1 pound confectioner’s sugar, 1/2 cup booze, and 18 ounces of chocolate chips worked very well for me.
-If you find the fudge too hard for your liking, next time reduce the chocolate chips to 14 or 16 ounces.
-If you find the fudge doesn’t set as well as you like, try adding 20 or 22 ounces of chocolate instead.
+I find that for this particular boozy fudge recipe, the ration of 1 pound confectioner's sugar, ½ cup booze, and 9 ounces of chocolate chips worked very well for me.
+If you find the fudge too hard for your liking, next time reduce the chocolate chips a bit.
+If you find the fudge doesn't set as well as you like, try adding a couple more ounces of chocolate instead.

 My fudge is too thick!